JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 |  Resistance: Complete Spiritual  |  Negate all victory levels received from Spiritual.  | Indefinite | Innate |

 #### Size

+A character takes up a certain amount of space on the battle map.

 |       Name       |           Desc           |  Duration  | Source |
 | :--------------: | :-----------------------: | :--------: | :----: |